InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-10-14-transition.md

 - crops are irradiated to eradicate entire populations.

+- electronic systems that manage infrastructure are compromised and disabled en masse, resulting in widespread panic that must be quelled by increasing the scope and cost of the government.

 - with the increasing availability of publicly available human subject data and the resulting loss of privacy, enemy factions are able to find and target disenfranchised demographics,